 Pushing Boundaries With VividQ’s Holographic Headset Prototype

-Over the last few months, we have seen some of the biggest tech companies investigate ways of delivering the Holy Grail – an XR device meeting requirements of the mass consumer market.
+Over the last few months, we have seen some of the biggest tech companies investigate ways of delivering the Holy Grail – an augmented reality (AR) device meeting requirements of the mass consumer market.
 Some of the highest-profile public announcements include Facebook’s research into holographic optics, the 1D Eyewear project by Google’s Interaction Lab and Apple’s acquisition of Akonia Holographics.

 In holographic display, a laser beam is modulated with an interference pattern (hologram) displayed on an LCoS (Liquid Crystal on Silicon) panel, before it reaches the eye.
 By engineering the light this way, holography offers visual experiences which allow users to focus and defocus on virtual objects naturally, just as in real life.
 VividQ software generates those holographic images in real time on a standard GPU, by computing high-quality, 3D holograms and controlling the laser light.
 Our technology allows viewers to experience 3D scenes, retaining all necessary depth cues, and thereby eliminating Vergence-Accommodation Conflict (VAC), a common problem causing visual discomfort and fatigue in currently available AR/VR headsets.

-VividQ software, based on proprietary algorithms and IP, is key to providing a high-resolution 3D holographic experience with full depth of field.
+VividQ software, based on proprietary algorithms and IP, is key to providing a high-resolution three-dimensional holographic experience with full depth of field.
 These features, demonstrated by our latest prototype headset, will provide a visual experience that feels natural, realistic and immersive.
-The device will be available to Original Equipment and Device Manufacturers (OEMs and ODMs) as a reference in their pursuit to integrate holographic display in next generation consumer electronics.
+The device will be available to original equipment and design manufacturers (OEMs and ODMs) as a reference in their pursuit to integrate holographic display in next-generation consumer electronics.

 - Less visual ‘noise’ with improved colour balance and contrast;